LogosLink Programmer's Guide · LogosLink Programmer's Interface version 2.0.1

 • Automatically synchronise documents in a corpus, and generate automatic titles or determine their languages.

-• Obtain statistics for an ontology.
+• Obtain statistics for a model or corpus.

-Check out the Architecture section of this guide to find out how the LogosLink Programmer's Interface is organised, or browse through the Reference section to learn the details of each class, property and method in the libraries.
+Check out the Architecture section of this guide to find out how the LogosLink Programmer's Interface is organised, or browse through the Reference section to learn the details of each class, property and method in the packages.

-Contents distributed under a Creative Commons Attribution 4.0 International License · About · Terms of Use · Contact Us · last updated on 19/03/2024 10:23
+Contents distributed under a Creative Commons Attribution 4.0 International License · About · Terms of Use · Contact Us · last updated on 21/04/2025 16:01